badumbatish/BigInt/README.md

 ## About
 BigInt_v2 is a better version of [BigInt](https://github.com/tanghocle123/BigInt).
 It uses std::string under the hood to compute addition, subtraction, multiplication and in the future, division.
 This is a student side-project so please don't put too much hope in it.
-However, it is still amazingly fast compared to other student's BigInt projects and (might be) safer than other C BigInt project.

 ## Usage